squidfunk/mkdocs-material/docs/plugins/social.md

 ### When to use it

-There's one canonical case when we don't recommend to use the plugin: when you build [offline-capable documentation] to offer it as a download.
+There's one particular case when we don't recommend to use the plugin: when you build [offline-capable documentation] to offer it as a download.
 Otherwise, it always makes sense to enable the plugin, as links to your documentation shared on social media will appear much more appealing.